Mathrubhumi Azhchappathippu

-Mathrubhumi Azhchappathippu (Mathrubhumi Illustrated Weekly) is an Indian general interest weekly magazine published by the Mathrubhumi Printing and Publishing Company in Calicut.
+Mathrubhumi Azhchappathippu (Mathrubhumi Illustrated Weekly) is an Indian general interest weekly magazine published by the Mathrubhumi Printing and Publishing Company in Kozhikode.
 The Malayalam language magazine started publishing on 18 January 1932.

-Some of the finest literary works produced in the Keralan local language of Malayalam were initially published in Mathrubhumi Illustrated Weekly, including Uroob's Ummachu (1954), Thakazhi Sivasankara Pillai's Enippadikal (1964), O. V. Vijayan's Khasakkinte Itihasam (1968) and M. Mukundan's Mayyazhippuzhayude Theerangalil (1974).
+Some of the finest literary work in Malayalam language were initially published in Mathrubhumi Illustrated Weekly, including Uroob's Ummachu (1954), Thakazhi Sivasankara Pillai's Enippadikal (1964), O. V. Vijayan's Khasakkinte Itihasam (1968) and M. Mukundan's Mayyazhippuzhayude Theerangalil (1974).
 Authors such as M. T. Vasudevan Nair and N. V. Krishna Warrier served as the editors of the magazine.

 The magazine carries political commentaries, literary works and columns on science, films and literature.
 Prominent writer Ramachandra Guha, biologist Krishna Anujan, E P Rajagopalan are among the columnists.

 History

-Mathrubhumi Illustrated Weekly’s parent company, Mathrubhumi is based in the northern Kerala town of Kozhikode and was founded in 1922 as a public limited company following the rise of Mahatma Gandhi’s non-cooperation movement.
+Mathrubhumi Illustrated Weekly’s parent company, Mathrubhumi is based in the northern Kerala town of Kozhikode and was founded in 1922 as a public limited company following the rise of Mahatma Gandhi's non-cooperation movement.
 This independent status makes Mathrubhumi unique in India, where most media outlets and publications tend to be tightly held private companies owned by a single powerful family.
-On 18 January 1932 the first issue of Mathrubhumi Illustrated Weekly was published.
+On 18 January 1932, the first issue of Mathrubhumi Illustrated Weekly was published.
 The issue focused on matters like Indian nationalism, humanity and fiction.
 Mahatma Gandhi was featured as the first cover photo due to his influence on the company and the editors’ desire for the magazine to emanate his political teachings.
 The weekly spanned 26 pages and cost 2 annas.
 In the opening section of the magazine the editors declared their mission statement followed by the first featured Malayalam literature, Ahimsa, a poem by Vallathol.
-Articles including ‘Paschyatharude Lingabandha Jeevitham’ and column ‘Rasikarasayanam’ by Kesari Balakrishna Pillai appeared in the first edition.
+Articles including 'Paschyatharude Lingabandha Jeevitham' and column 'Rasikarasayanam' by Kesari Balakrishna Pillai appeared in the first edition.
 This first issue of Mathrubhumi Illustrated Weekly is a truncated version of how the magazine is structured today with editorials from various Keralan figures, poems, book reviews and extracts of Malayalam literature.

 Kerala has played a major role in the formation of Mathrubhumi.
 The region is a southern state in India formed in 1956, with a communist-led government assuming office in 1957.
 This makes the state home to one of the earliest elected communist governments in the world.
 Kerala has far higher rates of literacy compared to other Indian states.
 This makes it privy to publications like Mathrubhumi Illustrated Weekly, that are focused on texts that provoke and challenge the wider Indian audience.
 Upon its conception in 1932, the magazine was considered the mouthpiece of India’s freedom movement.
 This has been a key tenet in its mission statement and a driving factor in remaining a rare independent media outlet in Kerala.